 Our net operating loss carryforwards and any future research and development tax credits may expire and not be used.
 As of December 31, 2016, we had U.S. net operating loss carryforwards of approximately \$37.0 million.
 Our net operating loss carryforwards will begin expiring in 2033 if we have not used them prior to that time.
 Additionally, our ability to use any net operating loss and credit carryforwards to offset taxable income or tax, respectively, in the future will be limited under Internal Revenue Code Sections 382 and 383, respectively, if we have a cumulative change in ownership of more than 50% within a three-year period.
 The completion of our initial public offering, together with our recently completed public offering, private placements and other transactions that have occurred, may trigger, or may have already triggered, such an ownership change.
 In addition, since we will need to raise substantial additional funding to finance our operations, we may undergo further ownership changes in the future.
 We have never completed an analysis as to whether such a change of ownership has occurred, but in such an event, we will be limited regarding the amount of net operating loss carryforwards and research tax credits that could be utilized annually in the future to offset taxable income or tax, respectively.
-Any such annual limitation may significantly reduce the utilization of the net operating loss carryforwards for certain taxable years, and other states are considering similar measures.
+Any such annual limitation may significantly reduce the utilization of the net operating loss carryforwards and research tax credits before they expire.
+In addition, certain states have suspended use of net operating loss carryforwards for certain taxable years, and other states are considering similar measures.
 As a result, we may incur higher state income tax expense in the future.
-Depending on our future tax position, continued suspension of our ability to use net operating loss carryforwards in states in which we are subject to income tax could have an adverse impact on our results of operating and financial condition.
+Depending on our future tax position, continued suspension of our ability to use net operating loss carryforwards in states in which we are subject to income tax could have an adverse impact on our results of operations and financial condition.